Brussels Things To Do With Kids

 The Cantillon Brewery is one of the most well-known beer-related places in Brussels.
 It is one of the last traditional lambic breweries in the city.
 You can take tours of the Cantillon Brewery and learn about the history of lambic beer and how it was traditionally made.
 They can also try some of the famous beers made by the brewery.

 There are also a lot of bars and pubs in Brussels that serve Belgian beer and have a wide variety of beers on tap, including many local and regional beers.
 For example, the Delirium Café is known for having one of the largest selections of beer in the world, with over 2,000 different kinds.
-Another well-known beer event in Brussels is the “Brussels Beer Weekend,” which takes place every September.
+Another well-known beer event in Brussels is the “Brussels Beer Weekend,” which occurs every September.

 Trappist monks make Belgian beer, also known as “Trappist beer.”
 The Cistercian Order of the Strict Observance includes Trappist monks.
 They have made beer for hundreds of years to raise money for their monasteries and other good causes.
 Belgium has been making beer for a long time, and Trappist monks have been a big part of that.
-Today, there are only 11 Trappist breweries worldwide, and six of them are in Belgium.
+Today, there are only 11 Trappist breweries worldwide, six of which are in Belgium.
 There are Dubbels, Tripels, and Quadruples made at these breweries.
 Because their tastes are so deep and complex, they are often described as fruity, spicy, or floral.

 27. Belgian Chocolate Village